MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 ---
 title: "Set up Viva Engage for a multitenant organization"
-description: "How to set up Viva Engage as a multitenant organization." ms.reviewer: ahosford ms.author: v-bvrana
+description: "How to set up Viva Engage for a multitenant organization." ms.reviewer: ahosford ms.author: v-bvrana
 author: Starshine89